RoySRC/MiniJavaCompiler/README.md

  `Type error` message is printed to stdout, else the control is passed to the Vapor IR code generation system.

 The Vapor IR code generation system is responsible for translating a valid miniJava program that typechecks into its equivalent Vapor intermediate representation.
-The reason it is done is because it is very difficult and more error prone to directly translate an object-oriented programming language such as miniJava into assembly.
-As a result we use the strategy of incremental lowering to translate a miniJava program into assembly.
-The Vapor IR code generation system is responsible for doing one way implicit type casting and function overriding in miniJava.
+The Vapor IR code generation system is responsible for doing one way implicit type casting and function overriding.
 To accomplish the generation of Vapor IR code, this system also uses a symbol table that is different from the symbol table in the Typechecking system.
 The difference in the symbol table is in the binding information of the symbols.
+The binding information of symbols in this symbol table contains three
+fields: type name, offset, and scope as opposed to two fields in the Typechecking system.
+This module is also responsible for creating the memory layout of the user input miniJava program.

 ## TypeChecking
 In this homework assignment we build a type check system for the miniJAVA programming language.
 The input to this